What is dropshipping?

-A classic dropshipping example is retail dropshipping, for niche fashion, home décor or customised electronic accessories.
+A classic dropshipping example is retail dropshipping, for niche fashion, home décor or customized electronic accessories.

-Another classic dropshipping example is print-on-demand – think T-shirts, or customised gifts.
+Another classic dropshipping example is print-on-demand – think T-shirts, or customized gifts.

 Wholesale dropshipping involves partnering with product wholesalers, such as pet or beauty product suppliers, to secure items at bulk prices for profitable resale.